jasonmahr/html-escape-sequences/README.md

 # html-escape-sequences

-Use HTML escape sequences with elm-html.
+Use HTML escape sequences with elm-lang/html.

 Just replace `Html.text` with the included `text'` function.